 End result: updated thumbnail image.

-Note: if you’re a “social media guru” (I think I just puked in my mouth a little bit) and you can’t read the results of the Facebook debugger then you should grab a little HTML class and do some reading.
+Note: if you’re a “social media guru” and you can’t read the results of the Facebook Sharing Debugger then you should grab a little HTML class and do some reading.
 We believe it’s important for marketers to understand how these platforms function to some degree, the days of the technically challenged marketer are over.

 The analogy?
 Not understanding how the platform works and being a social marketer is much like saying you’re really good at watching movies, Stephen Spielberg is really good at making movies (that’s an extreme analogy), but you’re probably not very good at making them because you don’t know how to hold a camera let alone create something magical with it.